hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-sandbox.md

 Todos:

 - [ ] Pick up https://github.com/hyperledger/firefly-sdk-nodejs/pull/59 & https://github.com/hyperledger/firefly-sdk-nodejs/pull/58
-- [ ] have a strategy for websocket events of multiple namespaces
+- [x] have a strategy for websocket events of multiple namespaces

-Discussions required on way of doing things:
+inputs are welcome on whether the following two logic are good enough:
-- [ ] (discussion) Hacking the query in fetch util to add the selected namespace might not be a good idea.
-A better way is to pass namespace down to the components
+- [ ] (discussion) currently the code add the query with namespace to all rest request in fetch util.
-- [ ]  (discussion) When a namespace is switched, handle necessary refreshes other than reload the whole page
+- [ ]  (discussion) When a namespace is switched, a page reload is triggered.
             </td>
         </tr>
     </table>